note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 Any player that has one of these diagonals has won the game.

 To be able to derive diagonals and other winning positions from  `Size` we need the ability to do some math on the typelevel.
-Luckily that is very possible in Typescript.
+Luckily that is very possible in TypeScript.
 Our needs contain only the ability to do plus and minus one.
 This ability will allow us to perform typelevel recursion.

 With many of these more exotic recursive types, there is a limit to how far they will work and sometimes there are issues, which means you will have to try something different.
-A recursive type in Typescript 4.5 has a max call stack of [`999`](https://github.com/microsoft/TypeScript/pull/45711/files#diff-d9ab6589e714c71e657f601cf30ff51dfc607fc98419bf72e04f6b0fa92cc4b8R15233)
+A recursive type in TypeScript 4.5 has a max call stack of [`999`](https://github.com/microsoft/TypeScript/pull/45711/files#diff-d9ab6589e714c71e657f601cf30ff51dfc607fc98419bf72e04f6b0fa92cc4b8R15233)